 Building Safer Communities, One Block at a Time

-The Waterloo Regional Block Parent® Program provides programs and services that build safe, connected, and engaged neighbourhoods that encourage children, and their communities, to embrace a more healthy and active lifestyle in the Region of Waterloo
+Since 1977, The Waterloo Regional Block Parent® Program has served the people of Cambridge, Kitchener, Waterloo and the surrounding rural communities by providing programs and services that build safe, connected, and engaged neighbourhoods that encourage children, and their communities, to embrace a more safe, healthy and active lifestyle in the Region of Waterloo.

 “Block Parent signs in a neighbourhood show children that people are there to help if they need it.
 The Block Parent sign, and what it symbolizes, is the main benefit of the program.
 Being a Block Parent is a low effort, high impact way of giving back to your community.”
 Anthony Piscitelli – Kitchener Citizen March 2013

 WHO is the Block Parent Program for?

 Elementary school-aged children and their parents, active seniors, and any other community member who wants to feel safe and secure while connecting with their neighbours and being involved in their community.